geometalab/G4SE-Compass/docs/overview.rst

 It lays out some of the (future) ideas and the current deployment and architecture.

-More information can be found on the github repository of this project: https://github.com/geometalab/G4SE-Compass
+More information can be found on the Github repository of this project: https://github.com/geometalab/G4SE-Compass

 Architecture